-(2) Upon the successful completion of all specified educational and clinical requirements provided by an institution accredited by a regional or professional accreditation organization that is recognized or approved by the Council on Postsecondary Accreditation of the United States Department of Education, or its successor, and approved by the State Board of Optometry with the advice and consultation of the designated members of the State Board of Medical Licensure and the State Board of Pharmacy, any optometrist who desires certification to prescribe and use therapeutic pharmaceutical agents shall satisfactorily pass a written examination approved by the State Board of Optometry, with the advice and consultation of the designated members of the State Board of Medical Licensure and the State Board of Pharmacy.
+(2) Upon the successful completion of all specified educational and clinical requirements provided by an institution accredited by a regional or professional accreditation organization that is recognized or approved by the Council on Postsecondary Accreditation of the United States Department of Education, or its successor, and approved by the State Board of Optometry with the advice and consultation of the designated members of the State Board of Medical Licensure and the State Board of Pharmacy, any optometrist who desires certification to prescribe and use therapeutic pharmaceutical agents shall satisfactorily pass a written examination approved by the State Board of Optometry, with the advice and consultation of the designated members of the State Board of Optometry, with the advice and consultation of the designated members of the State Board of Optometry, with the advice and consultation of the designated members of the State Board of Pharmacy.
 The applicant for certification must achieve a score equal to or greater than a score that is generally accepted in medical schools as a passing score for the same subject areas of examination, as determined by the State Board of Optometry.
-All examinations and scores shall be made available for inspection to the State Board of Medical Licensure and the State Board of Optometry.
-All examinations and scores shall be made available for inspection to the State Board of Medical Licensure and the State Board of Pharmacy and scores shall be made available for inspection to the State Board of Medical Licensure and the State Board of Pharmacy and scores shall be made available for inspection to the State Board of Medical Licensure and the State Board of Pharmacy and scores shall be made available for inspection to the State Board of Medical Licensure and the State Board of Pharmacy and scores shall be made available for inspection to the State Board of Medical Licensure and the State Board of Pharmacy through their designated members.
+All examinations and scores shall be made available for inspection to the State Board of Medical Licensure and the State Board of Pharmacy.
+The applicant for certification must achieve a score equal to or greater than a score that is generally accepted in medical schools as a passing score for the same subject areas of examination, as determined by the State Board of Optometry.
+All examinations and scores shall be made available for inspection to the State Board of Medical Licensure and the State Board of Pharmacy through their designated members.

-→ § 73-19-155.
+→§ 73-19-155.
 Educational, recordkeeping requirements